 Our primary function is to protect and serve the Citizens of the Town of Franklin and general public at large.
-This responsibility has never and never will change.
+This responsibility has always been of utmost importance and will never change.
 It is what we are charged to do.
-As of this narrative our sworn police personnel consists of one chief, three lieutenants, eight sergeants, and thirty three patrol officers.
+As of this narrative our sworn police personnel consists of one chief, a deputy chief, two lieutenants, eight sergeants, and thirty four patrol officers.

-Our Criminal Investigation/Court Division consists of two sergeants, six plain clothes investigative officers, and one court officer.
-Their main functions are the investigation of all serious crime, drug investigations, and follow-up investigations received as a result of initial reports submitted by the uniform patrol officers.
-In a effort to curb and burden drug activity as much as possible in Town we have assigned two of these six investigations.
+Our Criminal Investigation/Court Division consists of two sergeants, seven plain clothes investigative officers, and one court officer.
+One of the seven plain clothes officers is currently assigned full-time in a multi-agency task force role with the Department of Homeland Security.
+The six remaining in-house investigators follow-up on all local reports of serious crime and drug investigations received as a result of reports submitted by our uniform patrol officers.
+In a effort to curb and burden drug activity as much as possible we have assigned two of these six investigators to be exclusively involved with all illegal drug related activities and investigations.
 The Court Officer is responsible for all District, Superior and Juvenile court cases making sure they are well prepared and ready for successful prosecution.

 Our Community Services Division is comprised of one sergeant and three patrol officers.
-Unlike many of the Towns and Cities throughout the State we have been fortunate to assign these three the primary task of oversight of our public schools.
+Unlike many other Towns and Cities throughout the State we have been fortunate to assign these three the primary task of oversight of our public schools.
 It is our belief that their presence has been nothing short of a positive experience for students, faculty, the police department and Town.
 Their activities include programs working with our elderly, youth, schools, local businesses, and all traffic and related parking issues.
-This Division is responsible for overseeing our part-time parking control officer as well as any safety issues having to do with our roads, signage, and building development plans.
+This Division is responsible for overseeing our traffic enforcement, part-time parking control officer as well as any safety issues having to do with our roads and applicable traffic control strategies.

 Our Communication Division consists of six full-time and three part-time dispatchers.
 We are the primary answering point for all of the Town's 911 Emergency calls.
 Dispatchers are responsible for answering all business and emergency phone calls 24/7, dispatching and documenting the proper response for all calls received.
 They assist and direct citizens who may come into the building looking for information or help and are also responsible for maintaining department records utilizing a computer aided dispatch system.
 At times they have the responsibility of monitoring our cell block via closed circuit cameras when we are in the care/custody of detained person(s).
-Additionally, we have three administrative personnel who are responsible for our financial records including billing, accounting and maintenance of official police reports and documents as well as secretarial duties and any and all associated administrative paperwork as assigned.
+Additionally, we have two administrative personnel responsible for our internet technology, financial records including billing, accounting and maintenance of official police reports and documents as well as any and all associated administrative paperwork as assigned.

-FY 2015 ACCOMPLISHMENTS
+FY 2016 ACCOMPLISHMENTS